Synth-Fi/Synth-contracts/README.md

 ### Account types

 There will be two types of accounts on the Synth Vault.
+There will be non-leverage and leverage accounts.

 ## Community farming 🚜